Finite Sample Bounds for Non-Parametric Regression: Optimal Sample Efficiency and Space Complexity: Preliminaries

+where $\phi_N(x)$ is the Fourier feature map, which contains terms of the form $\sin(t \pi x)$ or $\cos(t\pi x)$ for $t\le N$.
 In the following, we are going to use the definition corresponding to Equation \eqref{eq:fourier} and call the vector space of functions defined in this way as $\mathbb T_N$.
 Periodic functions, and trigonometric polynomials in particular, admit a convolution operator that will be useful in the following analyses.
 In the rest of this paper, we will call, for periodic functions $f,g$ on $[-1,1]$, $f*g(x):=\int_{-1}^1 f(y)g(x-y)\ dy,$ where $g$ is extended by periodicity: for $z>1$, $g(z):=g(z-2)$ and for $z<-1$, $g(z):=g(z+2)$.
 This operator satisfies the usual properties of convolution and is usually called \emph{circular convolution}.